 A second way by which trustees can distribute trust assets (the trust fund) is by using the power of advancement.
-This power, which is also known as a depository power, enables the trustees to transfer the trust fund (but capital only, not income) to the family trust's final beneficiaries.
+This power, which is also known as a depository power, enables the trustees to transfer any part of the trust fund (but capital only, not income) to the family trust's final beneficiaries.

 The major difference between this power and the power of appointment discussed above, is that here, the final (not discretionary) beneficiaries are not yet entitled to the trust fund, but are merely receiving their share or a part of their share early.
-A common example of the use of this power is where the trustees want to pay for a final beneficiary's tertiary education costs, but because the person is only 17 years old, their share of the entire trust fund does not legally belong to them (vest) until they reach 20 years of age.
+A common example of the use of this power is where the trustees want to pay for a final beneficiary's tertiary education costs, but their share of the entire trust fund does not legally belong to them (vest) until the winding up date, which may be many years away.